Huntsmanlab/scRNAseq-workflow/README.md

 **sample_type:** this is where we specify the type of sample for running cell assign.
 The pipeline will assemble a marker gene matrix corresponding to the sample type.
 Pass "GC" if running granulosa cell samples; ".." if running .. cell samples.

-**cell_cycle_species:** cyclone has a built-in reference cell cycle gene list on human and mouse, respectively, for determining and assigning cell cycle phases.
-If running human samples, pass "human"; otherwise pass "mouse".

 > To run the pipeline using snakemake, change the name of the snakefile from 'sample_snakefile' to 'Snakefile' on your local machine after pulling from master.